Kodelabers/christmas-party-invitation-app/README.md

 - Validates email from URL query parameter
 - Shows RSVP form for valid invited emails
 - Allows updating responses
-- Displays "invalid invitation" message for uninvited emails

 ### Admin Dashboard

 - Protected login at `/admin`
 - View all responses in a table
-- See counters for "Dolazim", "Ne dolazim", and "No Response"
+- See counters for "Coming", "Not coming", and "No Response"
 - Logout functionality

 ## 🎨 Design

-- Festive Christmas theme with red and green color palette
 - Animated snowflake background
 - Responsive design for mobile and desktop
-- Warm and friendly UI

 ## 🚢 Deployment on Vercel